 Let’s just rip off the band-aid.
 Your stuff is killing you and will only burden your children when you die.
 Your stuff is wasting your time and money now and will waste your children’s time and money later.
 Okay, on that cheery note, let’s dive in.

 I’m going to take you through the steps I would with my clients using the KonMari method.
-I highly recommend you reading The Life Changing Magic of Tidying Up by Marie Kondo right away.
+I highly recommend reading The Life Changing Magic of Tidying Up by Marie Kondo right away.
 There are five categories we will go through.
 Clothes, Books, Papers, Komono (miscellaneous items) and sentimental items.
 When we’re finished, I promise your storage areas will take care of themselves.
 It’s magic!

 In this post we’re going to address your clothes.
 Step One – Take every item of clothing out of your closet, drawers and anywhere else they might be, including all the clothes you’ve stored.
 EVERYTHING.
 Just do it.
 There will probably be a large mountain.
 Don’t fret.
 Take a deep breath and begin.